 All ordinary voting papers have been received and counted, but not all special votes.
-These will be announced on Sunday after we receive the last ordinary voting papers that were delivered to Council offices prior to the close of voting.
+These will be announced later on Saturday evening or Sunday after the last ordinary voting papers that were delivered to Council offices prior to the close of voting have been received and processed.
 Results could change.